Trial and Error (1997 film): Production

 Filming for Trial and Error occurred in Independence, California.
 Shooting locations included the Inyo County Courthouse and Winnedumah Hotel.

 Release

 The film was released in the United States on May 30, 1997.
 In Italy, to film was renamed Ancora più scemo ("Even Dumber") and in Japan the film was renamed Mr.ダマー2 1/2 ("Dumb and Dumber 2 1/2") to capitalize on the success of Daniels' earlier film, Dumb and Dumber (1994).
 The two films are completely unrelated other than starring Jeff Daniels.
+It was the last film released by New Line Cinema to have the byline "A Turner Company" in the studio's opening logo, as 8 months earlier, Time Warner merged with Turner Broadcasting System (including New Line Cinema which it purchased in 1994), with later films having the byline "A Time Warner Company".

 Reception

 Despite Richards' popularity on Seinfeld, and Daniels' success as a comic actor in Dumb and Dumber, Trial and Error was a box office disappointment and earned mixed critical reviews.
 Trial and Error earned only around $13 million domestically against a $25 million budget, and holds a rating of 51% on Rotten Tomatoes based on 35 reviews.
 The site's consensus states: "Trial and Error gets some laughs out of the comedic chemistry between its pleasantly mismatched leads, although the results are still somewhat less than memorable."

 Positive appraisals came from Roger Ebert and Leonard Maltin, both awarding it three stars out of a possible four.
 Ebert thought the film was reminiscent of Billy Wilder's understated comedies, which "got a lot of the laughs by playing scenes straight" rather than going for obvious comedic gags.
 Many critics noted similarities to director Jonathan Lynn's earlier critically and commercially successful courtroom comedy My Cousin Vinny.
 Austin Pendleton, who played defense attorney John Gibbons in My Cousin Vinny, also appeared in Trial and Error, this time as the judge.